Stagyrite/streem/doc/library/time.md

 ### - - subtract minutes from time

-Given a return value of a now() function call, I can move it forward by using the plus operator.
+Given a return value of a now() function call, I can move it backwards by using the minus operator.

 #### ./before-five-minutes.strm